mrjamiebowman/Gutenberg-Terminal-Display/readme.md

 ### To Do List
 - Editable.
 - Set user, hostname and command.
+- Click command and copies to clip board.
 - Select Terminal
 - Allow Color picking or something to designate styles per terminal.
 - Autoformating